ajilantony/copilot-agentops/README.md

 - **Specialized Assistance**: Access expert-level guidance through specialized custom agents.
 - **Continuous Learning**: Stay updated with the latest patterns and practices across technologies.

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to:

-- Add new prompts, instructions, hooks, agents, or skills
-- Improve existing content
-- Report issues or suggest enhancements

-For AI coding agents working with this project, refer to [AGENTS.md](AGENTS.md) for detailed technical guidance on development workflows, setup commands, and contribution standards.

-### Quick Contribution Guide

-1. Follow our file naming conventions and frontmatter requirements
-2. Test your contributions thoroughly
-3. Update the appropriate README tables
-4. Submit a pull request with a clear description

 ## 📖 Repository Structure

 ```plaintext